CPAN-Security/security.metacpan.org/notes/gcc-14.md

 ### -Wreturn-mismatch

-Warn about return statements without an expressions in functions which do not return `void`.
+Warn about return statements without an expression in functions which do not return `void`.
 Also warn about a `return` statement with an expression in a function whose return type is `void`, unless the expression type is also `void`.